 - Drop about ¼ cup of the batter onto your lined air fryer basket.
 Depending on the size of your air fryer you may only be able to fit 2 fritters at a time.
 (You don’t want to overcrowd or they won’t get crispy.)

 - Lightly dab the tops of the fritters with oil using a pastry brush or oil sprayer.
-Set the air fryer to 400 degrees for 4-5 minutes or until deep golden brown.
-Flip fritters over and repeat until both sides are golden brown.
+Set the air fryer to 400 degrees for 4-5 minutes or until fritters are a deep golden brown.
+Flip fritters over and repeat.

 - Place apple fritters on cooling rack and drizzle with brown butter glaze while still warm.
 (I place a piece of parchment underneath the cooling rack to catch the drippings).